Redcolaborar/Red-Colaborar/wp-content/plugins/bp-profile-search/readme.txt

 With BP Profile Search you can build custom Members search forms, and custom Members directories or search results pages.

+You can search BuddyPress profile fields, the *users* and *usermeta* tables (including roles), and user taxonomies (including BP member types).

 To build a search form, use the form settings, and select the form's search results page among the existing Members directories.

-To display a search form...
+You can display a search form:

-* in its Members directory: select *Add to Directory = Yes* in the form settings
+* in its Members directory, using the option *Add to Directory* in the form settings
-* in a sidebar or widget area: use the widget *Profile Search*
+* in a sidebar or widget area, using the widget *Profile Search*
-* in a post or page: use the shortcode<br><code>[bps_display form='id of your form' template='name of your form template']</code>
+* in a post or page, using the shortcode<br><code>[bps_form id='id of your form']</code>

-To build a Members directory, use the shortcode<br><code>[bps_directory template='name of your directory template' order_by='your directory sort options']</code>
+To build a Members directory, use the shortcode <code>[bps_directory]</code>, see the [Custom Directories](http://dontdream.it/bp-profile-search/custom-directories/) tutorial.

-A detailed documentation is available on the plugin's site, see for instance [BP Profile Search](http://www.dontdream.it/bp-profile-search/), and the [Custom Directories](http://dontdream.it/bp-profile-search/custom-directories/) tutorial.
+A detailed documentation is available on the [BP Profile Search](http://www.dontdream.it/bp-profile-search/) page.

-Requires at least BuddyPress 2.2 -- Tested up to BuddyPress 2.9
+Requires at least BuddyPress 2.4 -- Tested up to BuddyPress 4.0.0

 == Installation ==